cms100-mit/cms100-mit.github.io/acknowledgements.md

 The class draws heavily on materials and examples found online, and I try my best to give credit by linking to the original source.
 Please contact me (crystall `at` mit `dot` edu) if you find materials where credit is missing or that you would rather have removed.

+If you have read this far, congratulations!
+You’ve found the easter egg.
+The first three students to email me the phrase “I’ve found the easter egg” will each receive one bonus point for their grade.